For the Purrbabies

 Over the years, the Morkie has truly come into their own as a designer breed, earning instant affection from the market of potential buyers.
 This high demand and popularity led more and more breeders to get in on the action and has led to a large influx of puppies.

-Many breed enthusiasts hope the American Kennel Club will recognize it in the near future.
+Many breed enthusiasts hope the American Kennel Club will recognize the Morkie in the near future.

 Caring for a new puppy of any breed can be overwhelming.
 You’ll need to make your first trip to the vet and schedule your dog’s vaccinations.
 You’ll also want to be sure to puppy-proof your home and prepare for teething.
 No one likes to think about losing their new dog but FidoAlert provides a free Fido ID and tag so you’re prepared just in case.
 Here are some other basics specific to training and living with Morkies.

-An energetic and playful dog, Morkies require a certain degree of daily exercise to help get some of their hyper energy out.
-Left cooped up in a home with no way to express this need to be active, your new dog could turn your home into its own personal rage room.
+An energetic and playful breed, Morkies require a certain degree of daily exercise to help get some of their hyper energy out.
+If they’re left cooped up in a home with no way to express this need to be active, your new dog could turn your home into its own personal rage room.
 It is important to let them have a healthy outlet for their energy.

-Daily 30-minute walks in conjunction with playing different games around the house and throughout the day are advised.
-On these walks, it’s important to keep an eye on the other animals and people around you to make sure that your small dog is not accidentally hurt by careless strangers or larger dogs.
-In addition, walking your Morkie with a harness rather than a collar will help to reduce the risk of any throat or neck injuries.
+Daily 30-minute walks and regular gameplay throughout the day are advised.
+During walks, it’s important to keep an eye on the other animals and people around you to make sure that your small dog isn’t accidentally hurt by careless strangers or larger dogs.
+In addition, walking your Morkie with a harness rather than a collar will help reduce the risk of any throat or neck injuries.

-Due to their small stature and light weight, Morkies do not handle intense heat or cold very well.
-During inclement weather or especially hot or cold days, it is best to walk your Morkie in an interior apartment or home hallway.
-The distance and time devoted will meet your pup’s exercise needs and keep them safe from outside forces.
+Due to their small, lightweight stature, Morkies do not handle intense heat or cold very well.
+During inclement weather or especially hot or cold days, it’s best to stick to indoor activities..
+Any time devoted will help meet your pup’s exercise needs and keep them safe from outside forces.

-Having hair instead of fur, the Morkie is considered a non-shedding breed.
+Because they have hair instead of fur, the Morkie is considered a non-shedding breed.
 However, this means that regular brushing is mandatory to keep the hair from matting or knotting up.
-The key to this is to be careful and mindful of your dog’s small size.
 Be mindful not to hurt them by being too rough when brushing.
 Their short legs mean they have a chance of picking up leaves, dirt, and grass on their bellies, so be sure to clean them there as well.

-You will need to regularly check your Morkie’s nails, trimming them once or twice a month.
-It is important that they are not making clicking sounds with every step they take.
-If you need guidance on this, we can help you here.
+You will need to regularly check your Morkie’s nails.
+If you can hear their nails clicking when they walk, it’s time for a trim..
 To prevent ear infections or dental issues, daily ear cleaning and teeth brushing are recommended.

 Like the Yorkie, the Morkie has a sensitive stomach, so it is important to make sure you feed your Morkie high-quality kibble, preferably tailored for toy or small breeds.
 They are prone to putting on extra weight, which can aggravate hypoglycemia and other medical concerns, so free feeding is not recommended.
 Setting up a feeding schedule of 2-3 meals throughout the day should be adequate, but please check with your vet to verify.

 There is no set breed standard for the size that a Morkie will be, so there is no “one size fits all” answer to determining how much to feed them.
-However, with their small size and chance of dental issues, it is best to feed them small kibble and avoid wet foods.
+However, with their small size and susceptibility to dental issues, it is best to feed them small kibble and avoid wet foods.

-Due to the stubbornness ingrained in them from their terrier parent, Morkies can be stubborn, making them difficult to train and socialize.
+Due to the stubbornness passed down from their terrier parent, Morkies can be difficult to train and socialize.
 However, with patience, persistence, and perseverance, your pup can learn to obey commands.

-Keeping the training fun and engaging will help them to stick with the program you put them on.
-If they are able to expend some of their energy constructively while learning, Morkies are more likely to be the affectionate dog you are hoping for rather than a destructive puppy.
+Keep training fun and engaging to help them stick with the program.
+If they’re able to expend some energy constructively while learning, Morkies are more likely to be the affectionate dog you’re hoping for rather than a destructive one.

 Early socialization around other animals and younger children will help them acclimate faster.
 However, Morkies tend to prefer older children as they are more aware of how small and fragile the dogs can be.